bridgetrkane/PERSON1/README.md

-# Yi
+# Bridget
-My name is Yi.
+My name is Bridget.